Corbicula fluminea: Habitat association

+In 2001 it was identified in Puerto Rico from a collected specimen back in 1998, 18° of latitude.

 Impacts on invaded ecosystems

 Corbicula fluminea reworks the sediments it resides on through the process of bioturbation.
-Asian clams are considered biodiffusors similar to marine clam species due to their observed bioturbation activity which may negatively affect biogeochemical affect other members of the benthic community in invaded areas.
+Asian clams are considered biodiffusors similar to marine clam species due to their observed bioturbation activity which may negatively affect other members of the benthic community in invaded areas.
+Excessive excretion of inorganic chemicals such as nitrogen and phosphorus imbalance concentrations of oxygen in the water, encouraging the growth of algae and cyanobacteria, as a byproduct of the excretion of these clams.

 Corbicula has also been shown to profoundly influence community dynamics within the macrobenthos of invaded systems.
 Corbicula has been shown to remove as much as 70% of phytoplankton biomass in reaches of invaded rivers with a robust clam population.
-The clam has also been reported as causing a decline of dissolved oxygen in the water of the same river system with wide ranging second-order effects.
+The clam has also been reported as causing a decline of dissolved oxygen in the water of the same river system with wide-ranging second-order effects.

 The primary economic and social impact of the invasion of C. fluminea has been billions of dollars in costs associated with clogged plumbing and, heat exchangers, or other human-created infrastructure.
 Ecologically, C. fluminea contributes to declines and replacement of highly vulnerable, already threatened native clams.

 Global invasion pattern

 The first recorded instance of Corbicula presence in the scientific literature in the Western Hemisphere was of its introduction into British Columbia circa 1924, followed by a spread throughout the Pacific Northwest and across the American south through South America.
 Invasions in Europe and Central America were more recent, first appearing in Caribbean countries in 1998.

+Corbicula was discovered in New Zealand along a stretch of the Waikato River in May 2023.
+According to the Ministry of Primary Industries, the clams have likely populated in the river for several years prior to discovery.
+Based on patterns of unsuccessful eradication of Corbicula overseas, eradication of Corbicula is predicted to be near-impossible in New Zealand.

 Mitigation

-They have been blamed for algal blooms and concerns exist they will outcompete and displace native species such as the montane pea clam (Pisidium spp.) and the ramshorn snail (Planorbidae).Efforts are underway at Lake Tahoe to smother the clams on the bottom with rubber mats.
+They have been blamed for algal blooms and concerns exist they will outcompete and displace native species such as the montane pea clam (Pisidium spp.) and the ramshorn snail (Planorbidae).
+Efforts are underway at Lake Tahoe to smother the clams on the bottom with rubber mats.
 In August 2020 routine inspections in Wyoming found several watercraft to be heavily infested including one with C. fluminea.
-On October 16, 2020 the Montana Department of Fish, Wildlife and Parks recommended that Lake Elmo - in Billings - be drained to dry out and freeze to death the C. fluminea infestation there.
+On October 16, 2020, the Montana Department of Fish, Wildlife and Parks recommended that Lake Elmo — in Billings — be drained to dry out and freeze to death the C. fluminea there.